 3. Sports Broadcaster / Journalist

 The only thing that sports fans enjoy more than watching a game is talking about it.
-This means there is a huge media market for broadcasters and journalists who are keen to offer their thoughts, observations and predictions.
+This means there is a huge media market for broadcasters, sports journalists and, increasingly, bloggers, who are keen to offer their thoughts, observations and predictions.
 There is no shortage of mediums on which to do so, either; in fact, there are countless print publications, websites and even entire TV channels dedicated to nothing else.

 Most professionals start out with a degree in journalism (although many colleges and universities now offer courses specific to sports journalism).
 You would then need to gain work experience, either through an internship with a media company or by simply touting your services to whoever will hire you.